How to Cycle a Fish Tank

 During the cycling process, nitrite concentrations should be controlled.

 Nitrites will be reduced to less than 2 mg/L. The next step is adding the fish.
-But it is important to remember that the addition of fish will delay the cycle.
+However, it is important to remember that the addition of fish will delay the cycle.
 This will result in a higher concentration of ammonia in the water, which can kill your fish.
 If you add the new fish before the cycle is completed, you will have to wait 4 to 6 weeks.

 Besides, there are some more specific ways to help your fish tank to build an ecological circulation system.